NeedaMehmud/regex-tutorial/README.md

 | `()`       | Grouping unifies a pattern or string so that it is matched in a complete block |`(ab)` means `a` and `b` form a group | In `([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})`, there are 3 distinct groups.
 Group 1: `[a-z0-9_\.-]+`  Group 2: `[\da-z\.-]+`  Group 3: `[a-z\.]{2,6}`

-### Bracket Expressions
+## Bracket Expressions
-A bracket expression is either a matching list expression or a non-matching list expression.
+🧠 A bracket expression is either a matching list expression or a non-matching list expression.
 It consists of one or more expressions: ordinary characters, collating elements, collating symbols, equivalence classes, character classes, or range expressions.

-### Bracket Expressions
 | Symbol      | Description | Example   |E-mail regex example|
 | ----------- | ----------- |-----------|-----------|
 |`[]`   | Matching any single character within the brackets | `[C]a[tr]` means any matching strings that have `C` followed by an `a` then a `t` or a `r` like : `Car` or `Cat`|`[a-z0-9_\.-]` means any matching with `a-z0-9_\.-`